Is this program right for you?

 - Independent-study correspondence course

-- You may start the correspondence course at any time and are expected to complete the course within one year
+- You may start the correspondence course at any time and you are expected to complete the course within one year of registration

-- Complete 12 hour-long lectures (CD) and corresponding materials
+- Complete 12 hour-long audio lectures (available online as digital files) and corresponding materials

 - Students will mail assignments to instructor for review

 - Assignments are mailed back to students with instructor feedback